ssorj/expressway/README.md

 # Expressway

-An example program that combines async HTTP and AMQP operations
+An example program that combines async HTTP and AMQP operations.
+It shows how to use JavaScript async/await with Express and Rhea in order to process HTTP requests concurrently.

 <img src="images/sequence.svg" width="640"/>